 It’s hard not to take all the complexities of our visual perception for granted.
 Human vision generally allows us to simultaneously perceive many attributes of an object, like colour, shape, and texture.
 We can perceive features and recognize people, differentiate them from one another, understand their facial expressions, and associate them with how they might feel.
 But when these modes of perception are impaired, they can create similarly complex effects.

 In An Anthropologist on Mars, neurologist Oliver Sacks writes about a case of a painter completely unable to perceive colour.
-In another case explored in Melvyn Goodale & David Milner’s Sight Unseen, detailed by Sacks, that of patient DF, a man wakes up from a coma and realizes he can no longer see shapes.
+In another case explored in Melvyn Goodale & David Milner’s Sight Unseen, detailed by Sacks, that of patient DF, a woman wakes up from a coma and realizes she can no longer see shapes.
 Aimee Bender — a surrealist fiction writer — writes about a boy who cannot recognize faces and expressions.

 Although that last case is fictional, these stories all talk about real impairments in visual perception that some people actually experience.
 The Varsity interviewed Jonathan Cant, an associate professor in the Department of Psychology at UTSC who studies cognitive neuroscience and visual perception, about what causes all of these visual impairments — and what they can tell us about the human brain.

 Cerebral achromatopsia: the case of the colourblind painter

 A painter, Mr. I, had been driving when he was hit by a truck on the passenger side of his car.
 After the accident, he saw the world in greyscale.
 This had been a strange case for the late 1980s because colourblindness was understood as genetic and congenital, not a condition acquired later in life.